hculpan/charnomic/about.md

 Nomic is a game of rule-making.
 Like other games, Nomic has a set of rules that players are expected to follow.
 Unlike other games, players can change those rules.
-In fact, that's really all there is to Nomic: You propose changes to the rules, everyone votes on them, and you continue playing under the new set of rules.</p>
+In fact, that's really all there is to Nomic: You propose changes to the rules, everyone votes on them, and you continue playing under the new set of rules.

 Nomic was originally designed in 1982 by Peter Suber, a philosopher and college professor.
 The original rule set consisted of 29 rules, some immutable and some